lowepowerlab/Ralstonia_Global_Diversity/opp_description.md

 ## How is it developed?
 The database is organized in an Excel spreadsheet, a format that facilitates regular curation of data entry.

-**If Emerson would like to adapt his scripts, this is what he wrote for his FGSCdb**: _Scripts to gather the data and prepare grid, plot and map visualizations were developed using several R packages including crosstalk for adding interactivity in the grid and map view.
-The main packages used were leaflet for maps, datatable for grid view and plotly for dynamic plotting.
-The website is constructed using the distill R package.
-The raw data can be downloaded in PDF or excel format._

 ## What’s next?
+Emerson M. Del Ponte will advise a student on creating an interactive dashboard to view the data, similar to his FGSCdb for tracking species and chemotypes of the Fusarium graminearum species complex: https://fgsc.netlify.app/

-We would like to extend the utility of this project by allowing other researches to contribute raw data to populate the global map.
+We would like to extend the utility of the Ralstonia diversity project by allowing other researches to contribute raw data to populate the global map.
 Get in touch (tlowepower@ucdavis.edu) to receive instructions on how to submit your data.

 Project website: rssc.netlify.app  **Emerson, are you willing to make this for the RSSCdb?**